vasilyl1/regex-tutorial/README.md

 They include the following:

-* - matches the pattern zero or more times
+\* - matches the pattern zero or more times

-+ - matches the pattern one or more times
+\+ - matches the pattern one or more times

-? - matches the pattern zero or one time
+\? - matches the pattern zero or one time

-{} - provide three different ways to set limits for a match:
+\{} - provide three different ways to set limits for a match:

-  { n } - matches the pattern exactly n number of times { n, } - matches the pattern at least n number of times { n, x } - matches the pattern from minimum n number of times to maximum x number of times.
+  { n } - matches the pattern exactly n number of times

+  { n, } - matches the pattern at least n number of times

+  { n, x } - matches the pattern from minimum n number of times to maximum x number of times.

 In our correct e-mail regex:

 /^[\w-\.]+@([\w-]+\.)+[\w-]{2,4}$/

-[\w-]{2,4} quantifier means that the word \w which could contain a-z,A-Z,0-9 and - symbol can be between 2 and 4 characters.
+\[\w-]{2,4} quantifier means that the word \w which could contain a-z,A-Z,0-9 and - symbol can be between 2 and 4 characters.

 ### OR Operator

+The OR logical operator is expressed with the pipe character: |.
+As many terms as desired can be used as long as they are included as a separate terms contained within each (...) group.
+We did not use the OR in the e-mail regex, however below example illustrates usage of OR:

+/^I like (cats|birds), but not (lions|tigers).$/

 ### Character Classes

+A character class is a special notation that matches any symbol from a certain set.
+Most used are:
+\d (“d” is from “digit”)
+A digit: a character from 0 to 9.
+\s (“s” is from “space”)
+A space symbol: includes spaces, tabs \t, newlines \n and few other rare characters, such as \v, \f and \r.
+\w (“w” is from “word”)
+A “wordly” character: either a letter of Latin alphabet or a digit or an underscore _.
+Non-Latin letters (like cyrillic or hindi) do not belong to \w.

+Our correct e-mail regex /^[\w-\.]+@([\w-]+\.)+[\w-]{2,4}$/ uses \w character class.

 ### Flags

 ### Grouping and Capturing